jmravak26/UserManagementApp/README.md

-#frontend-task
+#frontend-task<br>
 **User management app**

-***Description***
+***Description:***<br>
 User management app will have list of users with search and add functionalities.

-***Task***
+***Task:***<br>
 Your task is to build a simple user management app using React and following
 libraries:
-• Use redux for state management
+- Use redux for state management
-• Use redux-thunk or redux-saga for async operations
+- Use redux-thunk or redux-saga for async operations
-• Use one of the following libraries for form handling: formik, final-form (react final-form) or redux-form
+- Use one of the following libraries for form handling: formik, final-form (react final-form) or redux-form
-• Use prop-types for each component
+- Use prop-types for each component
-• Use axios or fetch for API communication
+- Use axios or fetch for API communication

-***Requirements***
+***Requirements:***
-• Login screen should contain simple login form (email + password).
+- Login screen should contain simple login form (email + password).
 Upon successful login you should be redirected to user list screen.
-• User list screen should connect to the API, get users list and display it.
+- User list screen should connect to the API, get users list and display it.
 Users list should be in the GRID view.
 Each view should contain name, username, email and avatar.
-• User list screen should have search bar.
+- User list screen should have search bar.
 Search bar should do automatic filtering of the users in the list.
 This filtering should start after at least 2 characters are entered in the search bar.
-• User list screen should have an add form.
+- User list screen should have an add form.
 Screen should have “+add user” button.
 Upon clicking on it, add form modal should be shown.
 It contains
 fields: full name, username, email, avatar URL.
-• Bonus task: add form could have image “upload” functionality - just a dummy one, with an option to resize the image.
+- Bonus task: add form could have image “upload” functionality - just a dummy one, with an option to resize the image.
 (This image doesn’t need to be uploaded anywhere, and user can have some dummy URL for the avatar)

-***Additional resources***
+***Additional resources:***
-• You can use the following API for data: https://jsonplaceholder.typicode.com/
+- You can use the following API for data: https://jsonplaceholder.typicode.com/
-• Use any image for the default avatar URL (used for adding new users): https://i.pravatar.cc
+- Use any image for the default avatar URL (used for adding new users): https://i.pravatar.cc

 # User Management App - Starter
 ## Tech choices
-- Vite + React + TypeScript
+- **Build tool:**       Vite + React + TypeScript.
-- Redux Toolkit + redux-thunk
+- **State mgmt:**       Redux Toolkit + redux-thunk. _Can be replaced with commonly used React Hooks_
-- Axios for API requests
-- Formik for forms
+- **API calls:**        Axios. _Can be replaced with fetch API_
+- **Forms:**            Formik.
-- PropTypes included (as requested by assignment)
+- **Prop validation:**  PropTypes included (as requested by assignment). _TypeScript already included_
-- Plain CSS files per component (for learning clarity, TailWind CSS is now commonly used)
+- **Styles:**           Plain CSS files per component (for learning clarity). _Can be replaced with commonly used TailWind CSS_
+- **Routing:**          React Router.
+- **Login:**            Mock login (no real API call).

 ## Notes / Design decisions
 - TypeScript chosen to increase code safety.
 PropTypes are still added to components to match the PDF requirement.